 - demographic information about visitors to our site, for example, statistics about what percentage of our web visitors are male or female, their age range, and their interests, for example, photography and technology.

 The cookies themselves will normally just record an ID code.
-However, this ID code links to Hypers Analytics servers, enabling Hypers to build a profile of how you browse the website.
+However, this ID code links to Google Analytics servers, enabling Google to build a profile of how you browse the website.
 Browser details are also processed as a result of the cookie being read, including technical details of the device used to access the site as well as its location.

-The retention period of analytic cookies varies from 24 hours to 24 months, depending on the purpose of the cookie.
+The retention period of analytic cookies will not exceed 6 months (retention period of some third party cookies may be up to 24 months), depending on the purpose of the cookie.
 For example, some cookies only store information for 24 hours, to remember you as a unique visitor to the website on that day.
 Others may last as long as 24 months.
 For example, we might publish two versions of the same webpage to see which works better and is more popular, then a cookie will remember whether you visited version a or version b of the page, and ensure that you see the same version on subsequent return visits, so we obtain clear data results on the a/b testing.

 We use advertising cookies to collect information about your online activities and interests and provide you with advertisements that correlate most highly to your profile and interests.
 These cookies are set through our site by our advertising partners.
 They are used to build a profile of your interests and show relevant ads on other websites.
 We also use social media cookies linking to 'Like' buttons and 'Share' buttons on social media.